vb100/docker-container/README.md

 </p>

 ## Hands-on practice
-## Run first container
+### Run first container

 <p>Use the Docker CLI to run your first container.</p>
 <ol type="A">
   <li>Open a terminal on your local computer and run this command: <code>docker container run -t ubuntu top</code><br>The docker run command first starts a <code>docker pull</code> to download the Ubuntu image onto your host.
 After it is downloaded, it will start the container.</br><code>top</code> is a Linux utility that prints the processes on a system and orders them by resource consumption.
 Notice that there is only a single process in this output: it is the top process itself.
-You don't see other processes from the host in this list because of the PID namespace isolation.</li>
+You don't see other processes from the host in this list because of the PID namespace isolation.</li><br>Containers use Linux namespaces to provide isolation of system resources from other containers or the host.
+The <code>PID</code> namespace provides isolation for process IDs.
+If you run <code>top</code> while inside the container, you will notice that it shows the processes within the <code>PID</code> namespace of the container, which is much different than what you can see if you ran <code>top</code> on the host.
 </ol>